UCITS Funds

 OUTLOOK

-During the month, the Fund took advantage of the heavy new issue calendar, adding credits across a broad range of sectors including financials, consumers, utilities, and energy.
-The Fund also increased its high-yield exposure within energy.
-To fund these purchases, the Fund sold out of similar sectors in credits that were trading historically expensive.
-The Fund had a neutral-to-slightly-long duration bias throughout the month.
+During the month, the Fund took advantage of the new issue calendar, adding credits across a broad range of sectors including financials, consumers, utilities, and energy.
+The Fund also increased its out-of-index exposures within high-yield, emerging-market, and securitised debt.
+To fund these purchases, the Fund sold out of similar sectors in credits that were trading historically expensive, took profits on several deals that have performed well on the year, and targeted several credits on fundamental concerns.
+The Fund had a marginally short-duration bias throughout the month.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.